turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 ``seed`` (Default `0`)
     The 8-bit integer seed to write to the `userData`.

-.. note:: The seed parameter should be ignored when creating userData values for ParticleArchetypes, as it is the responsibility of the emitter to initialise the seed to a random value for each emitted particle.
+.. note:: The seed parameter should be ignored when creating userData values for ParticleArchetypes, as it is the responsibility of the emitter to initialize the seed to a random value for each emitted particle.

 .. index::
     pair: DefaultParticleRenderer; setAnimationParameters